Find out what's covered by sources

 Posts and comments published on Reddit are available for keyword searches.

-Gain full coverage of public tweets on Twitter by creating a search topic with a Twitter profile rule or a keyword rule.
-You can also gather direct messages, including attachments, if you add a social profile and explicitly allow the acquisition of private messages.
+You can gather direct messages, including attachments, if you add a social profile and explicitly allow the acquisition of private messages.

 To add a private messages rule, see Add a private messages rule.